 How to recognise when the barfi is ready to be set:

 Try swiping a little of the mixture on a relatively clean inner side of the ‘kadai’ or wok.
 Within 10-15 seconds the sugar will start to crystallise and the sweet will turn white.
 Even if the rest of the mixture in the kadai may not seem ready, trust me, it already is.
 The mixture will also swell a little but that is difficult to recognise till you make the barfi a few times.
 At this stage empty the mixture into the greased jelly pan.
 It should roll off easily in big lumps without sticking to the wok.

 I use less sugar than the recommended measure.
-I understand from others that they like my version because it is not as sweet as shop-bought barfi.
 I recommend that you start with one cup of coconut and when you gain confidence, start making larger batches.

 A rectangular or square jelly pan.
 You could use a round plate but a jelly pan ensures that you get more pieces and that they are all uniformly cut.
 I use a heavy bottom, aluminium pan to make this sweet as my cast iron woks are very small in size.